S.O.S. (Save On Self-Care)

 In addition, here are 7 more ideas that may help.

 - Don't try to save money by skipping necessary blood sugar checks.
 You may wind up with a few extra dollars per day in your pocket, but your blood sugar can easily get back on the roller coaster.
 As a result, you're likely to feel pretty lousy and you may wind up testing more in order to get back on track.2 Add a trip to the emergency room, lost days at work and long-term damage to your health, and you haven't come out ahead.
-The ACCU-CHEK Connect prescription discount card or Roche Patient Assistance Program may be able to help.
+The ACCU-CHEK Connect prescription discount card may be able to help.

 - While you're at it, see if the manufacturers of any of the other drugs you're on offer patient assistance or discount programs.